 Parsley is one of the most commonly cultivated herbs and is featured in many dishes as well as being used as a garnish.
 It is a hardy biennial that is most often grown as an annual throughout the spring and summer months.
-To keep a continuous supply of fresh parsley year round, you might ask, “Can you grow parsley in winter?”
-If so, does parsley need special care in the winter?
+To keep a continuous supply of fresh parsley year-round, you might ask, “Can you grow parsley in winter?” and if so, “does parsley need special care in the winter?”

 Growing Parsley in Winter